Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has a web-based application using Amazon CloudFront and running on Amazon Elastic Container Service (Amazon ECS) behind an Application Load Balancer (ALB).
 The ALB is terminating TLS and balancing load across ECS service tasks A security engineer needs to design a solution to ensure that application content is accessible only through CloudFront and that I is never accessible directly.
 How should the security engineer build the MOST secure solution?

-- [ ] Add an origin custom header Set the viewer protocol policy to HTTP and HTTPS Set the origin protocol pokey to HTTPS only Update the application to validate the CloudFront custom header.
+- [ ] Add an origin custom header.
+Set the viewer protocol policy to HTTP and HTTPS.
+Set the origin protocol pokey to HTTPS only.
+Update the application to validate the CloudFront custom header.
-- [x] Add an origin custom header Set the viewer protocol policy to HTTPS only Set the origin protocol policy to match viewer Update the application to validate the CloudFront custom header.
+- [x] Add an origin custom header.
+Set the viewer protocol policy to HTTPS only.
+Set the origin protocol policy to match viewer.
+Update the application to validate the CloudFront custom header.
-- [ ] Add an origin custom header Set the viewer protocol policy to redirect HTTP to HTTPS Set the origin protocol policy to HTTP only Update the application to validate the CloudFront custom header.
+- [ ] Add an origin custom header.
+Set the viewer protocol policy to redirect HTTP to HTTPS.
+Set the origin protocol policy to HTTP only.
+Update the application to validate the CloudFront custom header.
-- [ ] Add an origin custom header Set the viewer protocol policy to redirect HTTP to HTTPS.
-Set the origin protocol policy to HTTPS only Update the application to validate the CloudFront custom header.
+- [ ] Add an origin custom header.
+Set the viewer protocol policy to redirect HTTP to HTTPS.
+Set the origin protocol policy to HTTPS only.
+Update the application to validate the CloudFront custom header.

 ### A company is using IAM Secrets Manager to store secrets for its production Amazon RDS database.
 The Security Officer has asked that secrets be rotated every 3 months.
 Which solution would allow the company to securely rotate the secrets?
 (Select TWO)